Project LIM

 Level 1 | The subway

-In an effort to streamline the creation process, I reused some assets from the second level, cleverly adapting them to fit the first level.
-This decision not only saved time but also helped to establish a distinct aesthetic throughout our game.
+The artwork also has a purpose; for instance, the entrance features wall textures that direct the player's attention to their next goal.
+To speed up the creation process, I reused some assets from the second level, adjusting them for the first level.
+This not only saved time but also helped create a unique look for our game.

 Key moments in the subway level include:

-The Ikea: This section presents an intriguing indoor course where the player must navigate twice to progress.
-After completing the first round, the player finds themselves stuck and must retrace their steps.
-On the second run, the environment takes on a more bizarre quality.
+• The Ikea: This section presents an intriguing indoor course where the player must navigate twice to progress.
+After completing the first round, the player finds themselves stuck and must retrace their steps forward.
+On the second run, the environment takes on a more bizarre reality.
 The assets are poorly scaled, and the overall layout is intentionally chaotic, enhancing the surreal experience for the player.

 Entrance